rocket-pool/RPIPs/RPIPs/RPIP-4.md

 #### Eligibility

-To be eligible for vote participation, the RPL must be staked in the Rocket Pool protocol for at least 24 hours prior to the vote.
+To be eligible for vote participation, the RPL must be effectively staked in the Rocket Pool protocol as reported by `getNodeEffectiveRPLStake()`.

 #### Delegation

-Eligible RPL voting power may instead be delegated to another wallet.
+Eligible RPL voting power MAY instead be delegated to another wallet.
 All delegated RPL voting power is added to the total voting power of the voting wallet according to the formula below.

 #### RPL Voting

 All RPL votes are recorded into a `results` map which requires a Rocket Pool node address as the index (`address`).
-The `results` map's values include:
+The `results` map's values SHALL include:
 - an integer `vote` which indicates the chosen vote option
-    + generally, `0` corresponds to "yea", `1` corresponds to "nay", and `2` corresponds to "abstain", though polls may use these options to instead include more specific choices, with the only limit being the maximum integer value
+    + Generally, the following mapping SHOULD be used: `0` corresponds to "yea", `1` corresponds to "nay", and `2` corresponds to "abstain"
+    + For a case with truly mutually exclusive options, an alternative mapping MAY be used, with the only limit being the maximum integer value
 - an integer `power` which contains the ultimate voting power of that node

-`results.power` for is determined in accordance with the following equation for voting:
+`results.power` is determined in accordance with the following equation for voting:

 `results.power = (int) √rpl`, where `rpl` is the amount of RPL staked in that node, with the result truncated into an integer for simplicity.

 Any delegated vote `results.power` is summed with the voter's own `results.power` to achieve the final vote power for a single voter.
-Addresses which delegate their vote power are not included in the `results` map.
+Addresses which delegate their vote power are not included in the `results` map, but if a address that delegates its power instead votes directly, the address' `results.power` is no longer contributed towards the delegated address' power and is instead counted for the original address only.

 Total vote power for each of the poll choices indicated in each `results.vote` entry is summed into an `rplTotalPower` array containing the total sum of power for each of the poll choices, with the index of each entry mapping to the integer corresponding to the vote choice.
 This is used to compute the outcome as described below.

 #### Outcome

 The `rplTotalPower` array is searched for the maximum value.
 The index of this maximum value corresponds to the winning proposal.
 If the winning choice corresponds to "abstain", however, then the proposal corresponding to the index of the second highest value is declared as the winner instead.

+#### Vetoing
+Given that the snapshot voting system is not comfortably secure (see Security Considerations below), there are two safeguard vetoes in place.

+The first veto consists of the Snapshot Council refusing to bring a vote forward for consideration.
+This is a soft veto because potential changes can be implemented by the pDAO guardian regardless of vote.
+Another veto consists of the pDAO guardian refusing to implement a passed proposal.

+Veto powers SHALL NOT be used lightly, and SHALL be reserved for cases of vote manipulation, malicious action, or proposals that would result in extreme damage.

+When a veto power is excercised, the entity excercising a veto SHALL publish a Veto Explanation Document that describes why this step was necessary.
+If possible, the report SHOULD also suggest potential similar-but-non-damaging votes that could be considered.

 ## Rationale